 What is a Nail Gun?

-A nail gun is a power toll that shoots nails arranged in a coil or strip into a material.
+A nail gun is a power tool that shoots nails arranged in a coil or strip into a material.
 They contain a piston which is powered by either compressed air, battery or gas!

 Do I Need a Nail Gun?